omar-mohamed-khallaf/Timewarrior-Pomodoro/README.md

 - [x] Parse output from child process
 - [x] Adapt to changes in terminal size
 - [x] Support unicode
+- [x] Automatic session tracking by handling signals (e.g. from taskwarrior hook scripts)
 - [ ] Handle errors properly (is timew installed ?)
+- [ ] Handle text wrapping properly (automatically calculate starting line to ensure full text is displayed)
 - [ ] Make variables configurable
 - [ ] Confirm exit before exiting
 - [ ] Support for `timew start <tags...>` in the interface
-- [ ] Automatic session tracking by handling signals (e.g. from taskwarrior hook scripts)
 - [ ] Use ascii art to print digits adapted to the size of the terminal

 ## Usage